Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 8: gene, bulk, time series, interventional}

-In this scenario, we can measure how the bulk expression level of each gene changes over time.
-Assume the dynamics is linear, meaning that the expression levels satisfy a linear ODE system.
+Assume the expression levels satisfy a linear ODE system.
 As discussed in Subsection \ref{ODE}, we can use the observed data to calculate the parameters, then determine the GRN structure.
 This method is extensively used \cite{bansal2006inference,wang2013integration}.
-We can add some nonlinear terms in the ODE system to allow for more complicated dynamics.
-Certainly, this increases the quantity of data needed.
-When there are not enough data, we might need to assume that the coefficient matrix is sparse.

-If we do not assume the dynamics is linear (or satisfying any other specified forms), then we meet the same situation as Scenario 6.
+If the ODE system has known nonlinear terms, one can solve the parameters similarly, although the data set needs to have a larger size.
+We can also treat this like Scenario 6.
 If the path blocking property holds, we can fully determine the GRN.
 If the DAG assumption holds, we can partially infer the GRN structure through ancestor-descendant relations.